johnbilliris/Azure-Integration-Services-Workshop/logicapps.md

 Azure Logic Apps enable you to orchestrate workflows that integrate various services without writing code.
 In this guide, you will create two Logic Apps; one that triggers on a schedule and performs an action, and the other which receives a HTTP request, retrieves external data, and processes it.
 These teach the core concepts of triggers and actions in Logic Apps.

+> [!NOTE]
+> In this hands-on guide you will create **Consumption** logic app workflow.
+For more advanced scenarios, consider using a **Standard** logic app workflow which offer additional features like stateful workflows, VS Code authoring,  and better performance.

 ### Skill Objective: Logic Apps

 Learn to build an automated workflow with a trigger and actions.
 This includes configuring a trigger (event or schedule) and adding steps such as sending an email or calling an API in a logic app.